waitingwittykitty/waitingwittykitty/README.md

 </p>

 ```
-  The passion for life lifts me up, and the passion for learning does not put me to sleep.
+  The pursuit of knowledge and the zest for life constantly invigorate me, ensuring that I remain engaged and motivated.
 ```

-<p>Welcome to my page! </br> I'm Harry, Full-stack Software Developer and Tech Enthusiast
+<p>Welcome to my page! </br> As a full-stack software developer and tech enthusiast, I'm absolutely thrilled to get to know you!

 ## Things I code with